openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 - Switch to hedged variant also for SLH-DSA.

 ## draft-ietf-openpgp-pqc-08
+- Assign code points 35 and 36 for ML-KEM algorithms.
+- Add a private key format specifier for ML-DSA and ML-KEM private keys.
 - Remove normative guidance in the migration considerations for selecting PQ(/T) keys.

-## draft-ietf-openpgp-pqc-08
-- Assign code points 35 and 36 for ML-KEM algorithms.

 # Contributors